choi9798/pd2-Taiko/README.md

 # pd2-Taiko

-All the requried functions are excutable
+All of the requried functions are excutable